openedx/docs.openedx.org/source/documentors/references/doc_style_guide.rst

 The first time you want to use an abbreviation, spell it out.
 For example:

-The Open edX ``docs.openedx.org`` repository is using a documentation markup language called reStructuredText (RST) which is very similar to Markdown.
+The `Open edX repository <https://github.com/openedx/docs.openedx.org/tree/main>`_ is using a documentation markup language called reStructuredText (RST) which is very similar to Markdown.
 The following guide is helpful to refer to as you produce RST documentation: `RST guide <https://docs.openedx.org/en/latest/documentors/references/quick_reference_rst.html>`_

 Punctuation
 ===========